jagtapmv/LearnGO/README.md

-"Leaning GO from a video tutorail"
+"Learning GO from a video tutorial"